Portuguese galleon Santa Rosa

-HMFMS Santa Rosa was a Portuguese galleon that exploded and sank in the Atlantic Ocean off Recife, colony of Brazil, while she was on a voyage from Salvador, Brazil, to Lisbon, Portugal, under the command of Captain Bartolomeu Freire de Araújo.
+Santa Rosa was a Portuguese galleon that exploded and sank in the Atlantic Ocean off Recife, colony of Brazil, while she was on a voyage from Salvador, Brazil, to Lisbon, Portugal, under the command of Captain Bartolomeu Freire de Araújo.

 Construction

 Santa Rosa was built in 1715 at the Ribeira das Naus shipyard in Lisbon, Portugal for the Portuguese Navy.
-She was 56 m long, had 3 masts and was fitted with 56 to 70 cannons.
+She was 56 m long, had three masts, and was armed with 56 to 70 cannons.

 Battle of Matapan

 On 19 July 1717 Santa Rosa took part in the Battle of Matapan (now Tenaro, Greece) in the Portuguese wing coalition organized by Pope Clement XI against the Turks during the Ottoman–Venetian War (1714–18).
 After her return to Portugal, she went on different escort missions to fight against pirates.
 She was also frequently used to protect the yearly fleets to Brazil.